varma-cephas/general0/git_advanced.md

 ### Git Branching Model
-a git branching model defines or determine when and how changed are made and committed to a specific codebase. the benefit of using a git branching model is that it helps to expendite or speed up of the process of delivering feedback to devs.
-It is good to remember that a **git branching model** does not come oout of the box with git hosting solutions. these git branching models help overcome branching pattern design challenges that might eventually come up.
+a git branching model defines or determine when and how changed are made and committed to a specific code-base. the benefit of using a git branching model is that it helps to expedite or speed up of the process of delivering feedback to devs.
+It is good to remember that a **git branching model** does not come out of the box with git hosting solutions. these git branching models help overcome branching pattern design challenges that might eventually come up.
 #### Git branching model types
 - feature branching model